kenmoini/rh-workshops/content/workshops/ocp_devops_101/10-setup-gitlab.md

     {{< leftStep size="7" >}}
       {{< figureImageSet >}}
-        {{< figureImage src="../img/gitLabUserSettingsDropdown.jpg" title="Click the User Avatar to expand the dropdown and click on 'Settings'" >}}
+        {{< figureImage src="../img/gitLabUserSettingsDropdown.jpg" title="Click the User Avatar to expand the dropdown and click on 'Preferences'" >}}
         {{< figureImage src="../img/gitLabUserSettings.jpg" title="Click 'SSH Keys' in the left-hand menu" >}}
         {{< figureImage src="../img/gitLabPasteInSSHKey.jpg" title="Paste in your Public SSH Key" >}}
         {{< figureImage src="../img/gitLabSSHKeyAdded.jpg" title="You should now see your stored Public Key" >}}